+The principal activity of the Society is the provision of Holloway insurance and income protection policies.
 The Board is committed to the ongoing development of the Society, delivering good value protection products to an increasing audience, through a range of distribution channels.